Skip to content

 What is GitLab DAST?

-Note: The legacy proxy-based analyzer was deprecated in GitLab 16.9 and removed in GitLab 17.3.
-DAST version 5 now uses a unified browser-based approach.
+Note: The legacy proxy-based analyzer was deprecated in GitLab 16.9 and removed in 17.3.
+DAST version 5 uses a unified browser-based approach for all scanning.
+If you're on an older version, GitLab provides migration guides for both proxy-based and browser-based v4 analyzers.

 Developers can review, dismiss, or create issues for findings without leaving GitLab.